 The Fujifilm X-Pro1 and the Nikon D610 are two enthusiast cameras that were officially introduced, respectively, in January 2012 and October 2013.
 The X-Pro1 is a mirrorless interchangeable lens camera, while the D610 is a DSLR.
 The cameras are based on an APS-C (X-Pro1) and a full frame (D610) sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Nikon provides 24.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Fujifilm has a resolution of 16 megapixels, whereas the Nikon provides 24.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Fujifilm X-Pro1 vs Nikon D610

 The physical size and weight of the Fujifilm X-Pro1 and the Nikon D610 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-Pro1 – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X-Pro1 – represents the basis for the calculations across all the size and weight measures).